 Cubital tunnel syndrome is not talked about as much as CTS.
 It is caused by compression of the ulnar nerve as it passes through the cubital tunnel, or the funny bone slot/ulnar groove.
 For surgeons, a common cause of CuTS is positioning the elbow in flexion over 90 degrees for prolonged periods, such as during retraction.
 However, it can also be caused by keyboard/mouse usage.
-Symptoms of CuTS include tingling The New Frontier - Exoskeletons or numbness of the pinky and ring finger.
-Unfortunately, surgical treatment of CuTS is less successful when compared to The latest device in the ergonomic battle is the exoskeleton. carpal tunnel surgery.
+Symptoms of CuTS include tingling or numbness of the pinky and ring finger.
+Unfortunately, surgical treatment of CuTS is less successful when compared to carpal tunnel surgery.